-In 2024, the Heart Foundation will launch an online Grants Management Portal to streamline management of the Heart Foundation's Research Funding Portfolio.
+In 2024, the Heart Foundation launched an online Grants Management Portal to streamline management of the Heart Foundation's Research Funding Portfolio.

-The portal will be used for:
+The portal is used for:

 - Submission of applications for funding

+- Identifying potential peer reviewers

 - Peer/consumer review of applications

 - Processing funding offers and agreements

 - Processing invoices and payments

 - Submitting progress and impact reports

 - Submitting financial acquittals

 - Processing variation requests

-User training materials will be available on the Heart Foundation website.
+A user training guide is available on the Heart Foundation website.